lqhuang/awesome/topics/cloud.md

 - 🌟 [slimtoolkit/slim](https://github.com/slimtoolkit/slim): Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - 🌟 [jart/cosmopolitan](https://github.com/jart/cosmopolitan): build-once run-anywhere c library
   - alternative of musl for static libc runtime links
+- [wagoodman/dive](https://github.com/wagoodman/dive): A tool for exploring each layer in a docker image

 ### OS